Table of contents

 Conversietracking-Tag

-You can also set different conversion goals, such as purchases, signups or phone calls, and track how well your ads perform in meeting these goals.
-Doing this will help you better understand which ads work and which keywords lead to more conversions.
-In addition, Google’s algorithms better understand your website and business goals using the conversions you have set.
+You can also set different conversion goals, such as purchases, signups or phone calls, and track how well your ads are performing in meeting these goals.
+By doing this, you can better understand which ads work and which keywords lead to more conversions.
+In addition, Google's algorithms better understand your website and business goals using the conversions you have set.
 As a result, your campaigns (Performance Max, for example) are going to perform better.
 These are just a few examples of what Google Ads Conversion Tracking can add to your strategy.
-In this blog, we will explain to you step by step how to set up the Google Ads Conversion Tracking Tag server side in Google Tag Manager.
+In this blog, we will explain to you step by step how to set up the 'conversions tracking' Google Ads Tag server side in Google Tag Manager.

-Due to intelligent tracking preventie (ITP) of various browsers (and adblockers), it becomes more difficult to continue to measure your conversions properly via the current setup in Google Tag Manager (client side).
-In fact, ITP and Adblockers can block data flow.
-This ensures that you cannot record all conversions.
+Due to intelligent tracking prevention (ITP) of various browsers (and adblockers), it becomes more difficult to keep measuring your conversions properly via the current setup in Google Tag Manager (client side).
+This is because ITP and Adblockers can block the data flow.
+This ensures that you cannot capture all conversions.
 Server side tagging (SST) is the method to minimize the effect of ITP and Adblockers.
 With TAGGRS, you can easily implement server side tagging and continue to use your current GTM account (slightly modified).
 In this tutorial, you will learn how to measure server side conversions with the Google ads tag.

 Curious about the entire Google Ads Server Side Tracking setup?
 Then check out this page.